The AI-Ready Team | AI Operating Layer for Expert Businesses

 The math

-If one of these workflows saves your team 5 hours a week -- at $50/hour -- that's $13,000/year.
+If one of these workflows saves your team 5 hours a week at $50/hour, that's $13,000 a year against a $6,500 investment.
 If it frees you to close one deal you were too buried to pursue, the math gets more obvious.
-If you're building toward exit, documented systems don't just run the business better.
-They raise the multiple.
+And if you are building toward an exit, documented systems do more than run the business better.
+They can raise the multiple.

 I'm personally involved in every engagement.

-Because I'm on every session and build your systems hands-on, I only take 2-3 clients at a time.
-When those spots fill, the next opening is 4-6 weeks out.
+Because I'm on every session and rebuild the workflows hands-on with your team, I only take 2–3 clients at a time.
+When those spots fill, the next opening is 4–6 weeks out.

 What founders say